Eschatologue/CM_wiki/docs/spells/6th-level.md

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 7th level or higher, use the higher level wherever the spell's level appears in the stat block.

 ### Sunbeam
-*6th-level evocation*
+*6th-level Evocation*

 **Casting Time:** :rsc-action: **Action**
 **Range:** Self (60-foot line)
 **Components:** V, S, M (a magnifying glass)
 **Duration:** Concentration, up to 1 minute

 A beam of brilliant light flashes out from your hand in a 5-foot-wide, 60-foot-long line.
 Each creature in the line must make a Constitution Saving Throw.
 On a failed save, a creature takes 6d8 radiant damage and is blinded until your next turn.
 On a successful save, it takes half as much damage and isn't blinded by this spell.
-Undead and oozes have disadvantage on this Saving Throw.
+Undead and oozes have :d20-disadv: **Disadvantage** on this Saving Throw.

 You can create a new line of radiance as your :rsc-action: **Action** on any turn until the spell ends.

 For the duration, a mote of brilliant radiance shines in your hand.
 It sheds bright light in a 30-foot radius and dim light for an additional 30 feet.
 This light is sunlight.

 ### Tasha's Otherworldly Guise
-*6th-level transmutation*
+*6th-level Transmutation*

 **Casting Time:** :rsc-bonus-action: **Bonus Action**
 **Range:** Self